-ORIGINAL FOUR ARTISTS
+ORIGINAL THREE ARTISTS

-The four artists include:
+The three artists include:

 Meredith Moore -- is mysterious and unknowable.
 She belongs to the Secret Order of the Black Diamond, and secret ninja spies never tell.
 Stay tuned for details on her project, and check out Wonderfair, Meredith's art collective, while you wait.

 These five amazing, community-based projects were selected by our panel of jurors:

 Epicenter (East-side People's Intercultural Center) with Homemade, a neighborhood cookbook and food tasting festival.
 Epicenter members working on this East Ninth grant project are: Leah Evans, Alex Kimball Williams, and Connie Fiorella Fitzpatrick.

 photo credit: Leah Evans